Frequently Asked Questions (FAQs)

 What time should I report for testing?

-You should report at least 30 minutes early prior to the testing scheduled time.
+You should report at least 20 minutes prior to the testing scheduled time.
 If you arrive late after the test begins, you will not be allowed to take the test.

 What if I want to cancel my ACT or get a refund for any particular reason?